crazysoldier/CryptoBookKeeper/README.md

-# Crypto Transaction Normalizer
+# CryptoBookKeeper

+**Version 0.1.0** - Transaction Normalization Stage

-A minimal project for normalizing cryptocurrency transaction data from exchanges and on-chain sources into a unified format using DuckDB and dbt.
+A comprehensive cryptocurrency bookkeeping application that normalizes transaction data from exchanges and on-chain sources into a unified format using DuckDB and dbt.
+Currently focused on data normalization with plans for full bookkeeping features.

 ## 🎯 Overview

-This project exports exchange data via CCXT and EVM on-chain data via web3.py, then normalizes everything in DuckDB/Parquet and creates a unified transaction model using dbt.
+CryptoBookKeeper is designed to be a comprehensive cryptocurrency bookkeeping solution.
+Currently in its initial phase, it focuses on normalizing transaction data from exchanges and on-chain sources into a unified format using DuckDB and dbt.

+**Current Stage (v0.1.0)**: Data normalization and unified transaction model **Future Plans**: Full bookkeeping features, tax reporting, portfolio tracking, and more.

 ## 🏗️ Architecture